Hooked on Scarcity - Reactions to New Energy and other Observations

 A materialistic paradigm dominates the scientific establishment, which is ironic given that the giants of twentieth century physics were mostly, to one degree or another, mystics.
 All too often, scientists and philosophers equate materialism with rationalism, and even rationalism is overrated.
 Cool rationalism is considered the hallmark of science, but many of science and technology’s greatest breakthroughs were initiated through intuitive flashes of insight.
 For instance, one of my mentors invented what was considered the world’s best engine for powering an automobile.
 The engine’s design appeared to him in an instant at a stoplight.
 The pillars of twentieth century physics, relativity and quantum theory, both came to their authors in flashes of insight.

-Because of complacency, corruption and groupthink, institutional science is presently incapable of assessing the merits of new energy.
+Because of complacency, corruption, and groupthink, institutional science is presently incapable of assessing the merits of new energy.
 The scientific establishment, in interlocking and subservient self-interest with the global corporate/energy interests, which also own America’s politicians and mainstream media, is about the last place to look to for an honest and competent assessment of new energy’s potential.
-The Massachusetts Institute of Technology (“MIT”) fraudulently manipulated its data in order to dismiss cold fusion.
+The Massachusetts Institute of Technology (“MIT”) manipulated its data in order to dismiss cold fusion.
 MIT “coincidently” has been a major recipient of funding for hot fusion research.
-Arthur C. Clarke called the dismissal of cold fusion “perhaps one of the greatest scandals in the history of science.”
+Arthur C. Clarke said that the dismissal of cold fusion was, “perhaps one of the greatest scandals in the history of science.”
 Most people think that cold fusion was disproven soon after it was announced, although it has been reproduced in hundreds of laboratories across the planet.

 With the mainstream being a virtually worthless forum for exploring an issue that may dictate humanity’s immediate future, “alternative” venues, particularly those existing on the Internet, assume potentially great significance.

-Deep in Heinberg’s The Party’s Over he discussed the range of possible alternative energy solutions that is sometimes called new energy.
+Deep in Heinberg’s The Party’s Over, he discussed the range of possible alternative energy solutions that is sometimes called new energy.
 I believe that the only place in his book where he used exclamation points was when putting words in the mouths of new energy advocates.
 His summation of the milieu was largely confined to noting that Internet discussions of new energy seemed “pervaded” by “paranoia and extravagant claims…” Heinberg’s exclamation points came when he “quoted” those making “paranoid and extravagant claims.”
 Paranoia and extravagance are often in the eye of the beholder.
 I have encountered many paranoid inventors, and they often had good reasons for their paranoia.
 Paranoia can be an extreme reaction to real events.
 If an inventor gets blindsided once, he never knows when he will get hit again (making the term “paranoia” a dubious one to describe their fear), and many inventive minds are also susceptible to Paranoid Personality Disorder.
-It is an occupational hazard, as genius is often a close cousin to insanity.
+It is an occupational hazard, as genius is a close cousin to insanity.

 Heinberg’s first exclamation-point statement was that the oil companies were buying up “patents and suppressing the evidence!”
 I know that phenomenon, and there is little paranoid or extravagant about it.
 A fellow corporate executive told me of investigating that exact situation during his Department of Justice days, where the automobile and oil companies conspired to suppress high-mile-per-gallon carburetors.
-Another friend of mine, an accomplished engineer, began building his own high-mile-per-gallon carburetor, to only discover that the oil and automobile companies indeed owned all the patents.
+Another friend of mine, who was an accomplished engineer, began building his own high-mile-per-gallon carburetor, to only discover that the oil and automobile companies indeed owned all the patents.
 That situation is no “urban legend.”
 What I have seen in that realm is probably only the tip of the iceberg, and undoubtedly encompasses the suppression of new energy.

 Greer has also briefed high-ranking officials from many foreign governments and international bodies, and has yet to receive a scoffing reaction to his briefings from any official, either domestic or foreign.
 The typical reactions are deep concern and often despair as they realize that they can seemingly do little about the situation (they could, if they mustered some courage; but that is a discussion for another time).
 When Greer briefed the Vatican, a cardinal observed that dismissing the testimony of the Disclosure Project witnesses and the related evidence would be a highly irrational act.